-Todd C. Peterson, Ph.D. has served as a member of the board of directors since October 2019.
-Dr. Peterson has more than 30 years of experience in biotechnology and life sciences research and development across the areas of molecular biology, nucleic acids and genomics product and technology development.
-His experience encompasses clinical diagnostics, life science research tools, and drug discovery technologies, products and markets.
-Dr. Peterson has served as Chief Scientific Officer at the Allen Institute in Seattle, Washington, since December 2018, overseeing science and technology strategy and operational, translational and growth initiatives to deliver on its impact mission.
-Prior to joining the Allen Institute, from 2013 to 2018, Dr. Peterson served as Chief Technology Officer at Synthetic Genomics, Inc., a private company focused on synthetic biology and applied genomics technologies.
-From 2003 to 2013, Dr. Peterson led Genomics and Synthetic Biology R&D at Invitrogen/Life Technologies, a global leader in life science tools.
-Prior to Life Technologies, Dr. Peterson held research and development positions with increasing responsibilities and scope at Genicon Sciences Corp., Trega Biosciences, Inc., Hybritech Inc. and Gen-Probe Incorporated, where he focused on technology research, product development and commercialization.
-Dr. Peterson was a postdoctoral fellow at the Max Planck Institute in Cologne, Germany after receiving his Ph.D. in Microbiology at the University of Southern California School of Medicine.
+Todd C. Peterson, Ph.D. has served as a member of the Board of Directors since October 2019.
+Dr. Todd Peterson is Founder and Principal at GenApex Bio (GenApex Biotechnology Consulting), a board practice, investment and advisory services LLC based in Coronado, California.
+He has over 35 years of experience in biotechnology and life sciences research and development across the areas of molecular and cell biology, nucleic acids and genomics product and technology development.
+His experience encompasses clinical diagnostics, life science research tools and drug discovery technologies, products, and markets.
+Previously, Dr. Peterson was Chief Scientific Officer at The Allen Institute in Seattle, Washington, overseeing science and technology strategy and growth initiatives across unit Institutes for Brain Science, Cell Science, Immunology, and the Paul G. Allen Frontiers Group.
+Prior to joining the Allen Institute, Dr. Peterson was Chief Technology Officer at Synthetic Genomics, Inc., a leader in synthetic biology and applied genomics technologies developing a robust portfolio of breakthrough solutions addressing major global issues.
+Prior to joining SGI, Dr. Peterson led Genomics and Synthetic Biology R&D at Invitrogen/Life Technologies (now Thermo Fisher Scientific), a global leader in life science tools.
+Prior to Life Technologies, Dr. Peterson held R&D positions with increasing leadership responsibilities and scope at Genicon Sciences, Trega Biosciences, Hybritech and Gen-Probe where he focused on technology research, product development and commercialization.
+Dr. Peterson was a postdoctoral fellow at the Max Planck Institute in Cologne Germany after receiving his Ph.D. in Microbiology at the University of Southern California School of Medicine.
 He obtained his M.A. in Biological Sciences and B.A. in Molecular Biology and Biochemistry at the University of California, Santa Barbara.

 Director Qualifications.
-Mr. Peterson was selected as a director because of his years of experience in biotechnology and life sciences research and development, his in-depth knowledge of the industry and preclinical / early-stage scientific requirements, and his experience and understanding of our bacteriophage platform.
+Dr. Peterson was selected as a director because of his years of experience in biotechnology and life sciences research and development, his in-depth knowledge of the industry and preclinical / early-stage scientific requirements, and his experience and understanding of our bacteriophage platform.

-Robin C. Kramer has served as Vice President, Chief Accounting Officer of Biogen, a biopharma company, since November 2018.
+Robin C. Kramer has served as Senior Vice President, Chief Accounting Officer and Head of Global Business Services and Treasury of Biogen, a biopharma company, since January 2021.
+Ms. Kramer served as Biogen's Vice President, Chief Accounting Officer from November 2018 to December 2020.
 Prior to joining Biogen, Ms. Kramer served as the Senior Vice President and Chief Accounting Officer of Hertz Global Holdings, Inc., a car rental company, from May 2014 to November 2018.
 Prior to that, Ms. Kramer was an audit partner at Deloitte & Touche LLP (Deloitte), a professional services firm, from 2007 to 2014, including serving in Deloitte's National Office Accounting Standards and Communications Group from 2007 to 2010.
 From 2005 to 2007 Ms. Kramer served as Chief Accounting Officer of Fisher Scientific International, Inc., a laboratory supply and biotechnology company, and from 2004 to 2005 Ms. Kramer served as Director, External Reporting, Accounting and Control for the Gillette Company, a personal care company.
 Ms. Kramer also held partner positions in the public accounting firms of Ernst & Young LLP and Arthur Anderson LLP.
 Ms. Kramer is a licensed certified public accountant (CPA) in Massachusetts.
 She is a member of the Massachusetts Society of CPAs and the American Institute of CPAs.
-She has served as a Board Member for the Massachusetts State Board of Accountancy from September 2011 to December 2015, Probus Insurance Company Europe DAC, from 2016 to 2018, and the Center for Women and Enterprise since August 2020.
+She has served as a Board Member of Samsung Bioepis Co., LTD. from July 2020 to Present, and as a Board member of the Center for Women and Enterprise from August 2020 - Present.
+She previously served as a Board Member for the Massachusetts State Board of Accountancy from September 2011 to December 2015 and Probus Insurance Company Europe DAC, from 2016 to 2018.